-As emphasized over the course of the last number of NCVA meetings, it is self-evident that VAC, through VIP, has the authority to cover specific costs and expenditures while a qualified veteran resides in their home.
+As emphasized over the course of the last number of NCVA meetings, it is self-evident that VAC, through the Veterans Independence Program (VIP), has the authority to cover specific costs and expenditures while a qualified veteran resides in their home.
 In addition, once such a veteran pensioner has reached the stage where a long-term care facility is required, the Veteran Health Care Regulations establish financial support at this time in the health-care process.

 As we have consistently argued with departmental officials for many years, what has been missing has been the financial assistance for the middle ground or intermediary level of institutionalization where many of our members currently find themselves, i.e., seniors' residences and assisted living facilities.
-As described earlier in our legislative report, this right of access to intermediate institutionalized level of health care was eliminated for veterans in the 1990s as part and parcel of the federal budgetary cost-cutting strategy in order to deal with the government debt reduction objective.
+This right of access to intermediate institutionalized level of health care was unfortunately eliminated for veterans in the 1990s as part and parcel of the federal budgetary cost-cutting strategy in order to deal with the Government's debt reduction objective.

-We have had a number of intensive meetings with departmental officials over the last five years in an attempt to close this gap, and we remain committed to compelling the Government to address this long-standing concern.
+We have had a number of intensive meetings with departmental officials over the last several years in an attempt to close this gap, and we remain committed to compelling the Government to address this long-standing concern.

-C. Veterans Ombudsman's Report
+C. Veterans Ombud's Report

-As previously advised, we continue to work closely with the OVO in this context.
-It is of significant interest that the Ombudsman's office has adopted our position and has issued a number of reports with regard to long-term care/intermediary care that fully recognize the shortcomings that currently exist in the VAC Health Care Regulations concerning this particular gap in financial coverage.
+As previously advised, we continue to work closely with the Office of the Veterans Ombud (OVO) in this context.
+It is of significant interest that the Ombud's office has adopted our position and has issued a number of reports with regard to long-term care/intermediary care that fully recognize the shortcomings that currently exist in the VAC Health Care Regulations concerning this particular gap in financial coverage.
 This will add further ammunition and support to our ongoing initiative to ensure that these inequities are eliminated.

-In this regard, it is noteworthy that the Veterans Ombudsman released an excellent report in 2018, entitled "Continuum of Care: A Journey from Home to Long Term Care," which contains a comprehensive analysis of the current VAC long-term care and health-care policies.
-The report further provides a series of recommendations which are consistent and in line with NCVA's long-standing position on this important subject.
+In this regard, it is noteworthy that the Veterans Ombud released an excellent report in 2018, entitled "Continuum of Care: A Journey from Home to Long Term Care,"

+which contains a comprehensive analysis of the current VAC long-term care and health-care policies and remains highly material in today's context.
+The report further provides a series of recommendations that are consistent and in line with NCVA's long-standing position on this important subject.
 We will continue to coordinate our efforts with the OVO in pursing the implementation of these mutually desired recommendations.

-In summary, the Veterans Ombudsman's proposals are as follows:
+In summary, the Veterans Ombud's proposals are as follows: